cirosantilli/linux-cheat/git/tutorial.md

 check out the [add], [rm] and [reset] commands to see how it behaves (it is only cool once you start changing the repo)

+# definition: index

+is where git stores what will be kept for next version

+it can modified with may commands such as [add], [rm], [mv], or [reset].

+# definition: working tree

+is all the "regular" files that lie outside the `.git` dir.

 # add